Set up my Windows (with MSYS2)

 SDK which will allow you to use the dotnet terminal command to create, build, and run your C# project code.

-Download the latest version of the .NET SDK for Windows from the official .NET website: dotnet.microsoft.com/download
+Download the latest version of the .NET SDK (currently .NET 9) for macOS from the official .NET website: dotnet.microsoft.com/download

 Run the downloaded installer and follow on-screen instructions.